sagarkumarabu/sagarkumarabu/readme.md

         <h3>✨ Fun Facts</h3>
         <ul>
             <li>I enjoy creating content for my YouTube channel.</li>
-            <li>In my free time, I explore the beauty of nature and capture it through my photography on Instagram.</li>
+            <li>In my free time, I explore the beauty of nature and capture it through my photography</li>
         </ul>
         <h3>🧑‍💻 About Me</h3>
         <p>
-            I'm a passionate software developer with a strong background in cloud computing, game development, and full-stack web development.
+            I'm a passionate software developer with a strong background in full-stack web development.
             I have a keen interest in solving complex problems and building scalable solutions.
         </p>
         <p>
             My journey in tech has led me to work with various cutting-edge technologies and collaborate with amazing teams across different  projects.
-I’m always eager to learn new things and share my knowledge with the community through my YouTube.
         </p>
     </div>
 </div>